This certificate is available on campus.

 Entrance and Course Requirements

 Admission to the entrepreneurship certificate is granted by the department faculty on the basis of an evaluation of an applicant’s complete file.
 Admission is limited by enrollment capacity.
-Students who have already been admitted into a UIS graduate degree program will automatically be admitted into the certificate program upon receipt of the change of curriculum program form.
-(Please see http://www.uis.edu/registration/forms/ for an online copy of the form.)
+Students who have already been admitted into a UIS graduate degree program will automatically be admitted into the certificate program upon receipt of the Change of Curriculum form.
 Students who are not currently admitted into a UIS graduate degree program must provide the following:

 The UIS application for graduate admission, with fee;